wrench-project/wrench/doc/guide/baremetal.md

 It is the responsibility of the job submitter to pick hosts and/or numbers of cores for each task, e.g., to enforce space-sharing of cores.
 The only resource allocation performed by the service is that it ensures that the RAM capacity of a host is not exceeded.
-Workflow tasks that have non-zero RAM requirements are queued in FCFS fashion at each host until there is enough RAM to execute them (think of this as each host running an OS that disallows swapping and implements a FCFS access policy for RAM allocation).
+Tasks that have non-zero RAM requirements are queued in FCFS fashion at each host until there is enough RAM to execute them (think of this as each host running an OS that disallows swapping and implements a FCFS access policy for RAM allocation).